- When can I add or drop courses?Current semester add, drop, and withdrawal schedules are available on the Office of the Registrar website.

 The following are some commonly encountered error messages when registering online:

 Registration is not currently allowed by the calendar. - You need to set your options to the semester you want to register for in OASIS.
 The Set Options button is at the bottom of the registration page.

-You have not been assigned a date/time to register. - You need to contact the Records Office if you have not been given a time to register.
+You have not been assigned a date/time to register. - You need to contact the Office of the Registrar if you have not been given a time to register.